4. An illustrative application

 include 'config.php';

-// include libraries
+// including libraries

 for($i=0;$i<count($dConfig['includes']);$i++){